hungdoba/news.adayroi.jp/TEST_DOCUMENTATION.md

 # Test Documentation

-## Testing Strategy for News Adayroi
+## Testing Strategy for News Hungba

 This document outlines our comprehensive testing approach, best practices, and guidelines for maintaining high-quality code through effective testing.